AVSystem/developer-zone/docs/Cloud_integrations/influx.md

 **Create a new API token**

 !!! info "Create a **custom API Token**"
-    Preferably, create a **custom API Token** which has only access to the specific bucket you just created.
+    Preferably, create a **custom API Token** which has only access to the specific Bucket you just created.
 Make sure to select *Read* and *Write* rights.

 ![Influx API Token](images/influx-api-token.png "Influx API Token")